-The physical connection of external networks to the Clavister Security Gateway is through the various Ethernet interfaces which are provided by the hardware platform.
+The physical connection of external networks to the Clavister Next Generation Firewall is through the various Ethernet interfaces which are provided by the hardware platform.
 On first-time startup, cOS Core scans for these interfaces and determines which are available and allocates their names.
 The first interface detected in the scan always becomes the initial default management interface and this cannot be changed beforehand.

 All cOS Core interfaces are logically equal for cOS Core and although their physical capabilities may be different, any interface can perform any logical function.
-With the E80, the G1 interface is the default management interface.
+With the E20, any of the physical GS interfaces can act as the default management interface.
 The other interfaces can be used as required.
-For this section, it is assumed that the G2 interface will be used for connection to the public Internet and the G3 interface will be used for connection to a protected, local network.
+For this section, it is assumed that the G2 interface will be used for connection to the public Internet and the G1 interface will be used for connection to a protected, local network.